patrick-mikk/CJPS-RCSP/README.md

 ### Zotero

-1. Download the `cjps.csl` file from this repository
+1. Download the `CJPS-RCSP.csl` file from this repository
 2. Open Zotero
 3. Go to Preferences (Edit > Preferences)
 4. Select the "Cite" tab
 5. Click the "+" button under "Style Manager"
-6. Navigate to and select the downloaded `cjps.csl` file
+6. Navigate to and select the downloaded `CJPS-RCSP.csl` file
 7. The style will now appear in your list of citation styles

 ### Mendeley

-1. Download the `cjps.csl` file from this repository
+1. Download the `CJPS-RCSP.csl` file from this repository
 2. Open Mendeley Desktop
 3. Go to View > Citation Styles > More Styles
 4. Click "Install new style"
-5. Navigate to and select the downloaded `cjps.csl` file
+5. Navigate to and select the downloaded `CJPS-RCSP.csl` file
 6. The style will now be available in your citation styles

 ## Citation Style Overview